Admission to Degree Program

 The teaching of English to speakers of other languages is an applied linguistics area of high demand, both within the United States and around the world.
 Both a TESOL minor and TESOL undergraduate certificate are offered by the department.

-In addition, the linguistics and English language majors are excellent preparations for those planning graduate studies in areas as diverse as law, international business, tourism, library science, TESOL, communicative disorders, and speech pathology, not to mention graduate studies in specific languages or in linguistics itself.
+In addition, the linguistics, editing and publishing, and English language majors are excellent preparations for those planning graduate studies in areas as diverse as law, international business, tourism, library science, TESOL, communicative disorders, and speech pathology, not to mention graduate studies in specific languages or in linguistics itself.

 To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements: